Pull to refresh

 Rule Changes

-President of the European Commission - Led EU delegation at India-EU Summit
+Led EU delegation at India-EU Summit

 India and the European Union became strategic partners in 2004.
-Twenty-one years later, at the 16th EU-India Summit on January 27, 2026, they signed a Security and Defence Partnership that makes India the third Asian country—after Japan and South Korea—to gain formal access to European defence initiatives.
-The two sides also concluded negotiations on a historic free trade agreement covering 2 billion people and representing a combined market of $27 trillion.
-Once the FTA completes legal vetting and enters force in 2027, Indian firms will be able to participate in the EU's €150 billion SAFE rearmament programme.
+At the 16th EU-India Summit on January 27, 2026, they signed a Security and Defence Partnership, making India the third Asian country (after Japan and South Korea) to gain formal access to European defence initiatives.
+They also concluded a historic free trade agreement (covering 2 billion people and a $27 trillion combined market) that enters force in 2027, giving Indian firms access to the EU's €150 billion SAFE rearmament programme.

 The EU-India free trade deal: racing toward a January finish